kulikovav/homebridge-haier-evo/CONTRIBUTING.md

 - Proper metadata in `package.json`
 - The package should NOT include source TypeScript files or test files

+### GitHub Actions Configuration

+For the automated publishing to work correctly:

+1. **Required Secrets**:
+   - `NPM_TOKEN`: An npm access token with publish permissions

+2. **Required Permissions**:
+   - The workflow needs `contents: write` permission to push commits and tags
+   - The workflow needs `packages: write` permission to publish packages

+3. **Troubleshooting**:
+   - If you see "Permission denied" errors, check the repository settings:
+     - Go to Settings > Actions > General
+     - Under "Workflow permissions", ensure "Read and write permissions" is selected

 ## License

 By contributing, you agree that your contributions will be licensed under the project's MIT License.